Research Data Ownership, Retention, Access, and Security

 Investigators shall record original observations in accordance with the standards of their respective disciplines and the university’s Responsible Conduct in Research and Scholarship policy.

-The Investigator who gathers or creates Research Data may use the information as he/she deems appropriate and may authorize others to make appropriate use thereof, subject to university contractual commitments and university policies.
+The Investigator who gathers or creates Research Data may use the information as they deem appropriate and may authorize others to make appropriate use thereof, subject to university contractual commitments and university policies.

 2. Custody of Research Data: